Jaymin4724/HeyYo-ChatApp/README.md

 ### Environment Variables Setup

-Create a `.env` file inside the `backend` directory with the following content:
+Create a `.env` file inside the `root` directory with the following content:

 ```env
 PORT=5000